tomikyos/kinect-merge/README.md

 The extrinsic parameters consist of the 3x3 camera rotation matrix R and the 3x1 camera translation matrix T in the OpenCV YAML format.

+The program requires calibration data to be found in a `calib.yml` file in the current directory.

 ### Command-line